h2oai/datatable/docs/api/dt/fread.rst

         If `True` then the first line of the CSV file contains the header.
         If `False` then there is no header.
 By default the presence of the header is heuristically determined from the contents of the file.
+        When the number of column names in the header is one less than the actual number of columns, the first column is assumed to contain row names and gets the name "index".

     na_strings: List[str]
         The list of strings that were used in the input file to represent